rafewenger/cse2122/lecture/cpp-classes.markdown

 {% endhighlight %}
 *name*, *age*, *height* and *weight* are called the *class attributes* or *data members* of class *Person*.
+Note that the class definition must be followed by a semicolon.

 A class can be composed of other classes:
 For instance,